 Disclosure/Code Disclosure Response 403-5 WORKER TRAINING ON OCCUPATIONAL HEALTH AND SAFETY There are various mechanisms where safety information/training is provided to employees, visitors or contractors, depending on job requirements and different learning techniques within Emera.
-This includes: Safety moments at the start of meetings; Site orientations where work related safety considerations are reviewed; • Review of Emera safety policies and requirements; Training and awareness requirements under the Emera Safety Management System; and • Job specific safety training.
-A process for identification and tracking of training requirements for each operating company is an aspect of Emera's SMS and the effectiveness of the training is reviewed through regular inspections and audits.
-403-6 PROMOTION OF WORKER HEALTH Emera is committed to providing a safe and healthy workplace that supports leadership effectiveness, respectful workplace practices and employee health and wellness.
-Emera offers a range of services, programs and incentives in their efforts to promote safe and healthy living to reduce lifestyle risk factors and prevent injury/illness.
+This includes: Safety moments at the start of meetings; Site orientations where work related safety considerations are reviewed; Review of Emera safety policies and requirements; Training and awareness requirements under the Emera Safety Management System; and Job specific safety training.
+The process for identification and tracking of training requirements for each operating company is an aspect of Emera's SMS and the effectiveness of the training is reviewed through regular inspections and audits.
+403-6 PROMOTION OF WORKER HEALTH Emera is committed to providing safe and healthy workplaces that support leadership effectiveness, respectful workplace practices and employee health and wellness.
+Emera offers a range of services, programs and incentives to promote and support safe and healthy living to reduce lifestyle risk factors and prevent injury/illness.
 Emera organizes regular health challenges - friendly competitions that encourage positive, healthy habits.
 These initiatives have increased awareness of the importance of overall wellness across Emera.
-The Employee Assistance Program is inclusive of all employees across Emera, allowing Emera employees and their families to receive high quality support services for a variety of service offerings.
+The Employee and Family Assistance Program is inclusive of all employees across Emera, allowing Emera employees and their families to receive high quality support services for a variety of service offerings.
 All Emera employees also have access to a virtual health care provider to support their personal and family wellness as an avenue to health prevention and accessible treatment of non-urgent medical concerns.
-Employees are eligible for an annual wellness incentive to put towards maintaining a healthy lifestyle.
-Employees are also offered reimbursements for participating in the Weight Watcher Program and for smoking cessation aids.
 403-7 PREVENTION AND MITIGATION OF OCCUPATIONAL HEALTH AND SAFETY IMPACTS DIRECTLY LINKED BY BUSINESS RELATIONSHIPS Emera and its operating companies have implemented an SMS that addresses safety performance and injury prevention for employees and contractors.
 A key element of the SMS is a comprehensive approach to risk management which includes tools to assist with effective recognition, evaluation of hazards and implementing of appropriate controls.
 The effectiveness of the SMS and of Emera's overall safety performance are reviewed regularly through on-going audit and compliance checks.
 403-8 WORKERS COVERED BY AN OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEM The Emera SMS includes all employees.
 Contractor requirements are also covered as part of the Emera SMS.
 The SMS is audited regularly both internally and externally.
 Emera's SMS includes an assurance program that includes audits as well as other related activities such as compliance checks and field level safety observations.
-403-9 WORK-RELATED INJURIES In 2023, for Emera employees, there were no fatalities and 69 other OSHA recordable injuries, with a rate of 1.02, based on approximately 13.5 million hours.
-All rates for Emera employees and contractors are based on a 200,000-hour conversion.
-Please note that consultants' exposure hours are not included within the contractor data provided.
-However, incident reports associated with consultants working at Emera locations are captured.
-SASB WORKFORCE HEALTH AND SAFETY IF-EU-320A.1 (1) TOTAL RECORDABLE INCIDENT RATE (TRIR), (2) FATALITY RATE, AND (3) NEAR MISS FREQUENCY RATE (NMFR) (1) Total Recordable Incident Rate (TRIR) - Emera reports an OSHA Injury rate.
-In 2023, our OSHA rate was 1.02.
-(2) Fatality Rate - Emera had no fatalities in 2023.
+403-9 WORK-RELATED INJURIES In 2024, for Emera employees, the Total Recordable Incident Rate (i.e., OSHA) was 1.33.
+All rates for Emera employees are based on a 200,000-hour conversion.
+Although contractor and consultant incidents are not reported within our employee TRIR, incident reports associated with contractors and consultants are tracked internally across our operating companies.
+SASB WORKFORCE HEALTH AND SAFETY IF-EU-320A.1 (1) TOTAL RECORDABLE INCIDENT RATE (TRIR), (2) FATALITY RATE, AND (3) NEAR MISS FREQUENCY RATE (NMFR) (1) Total Recordable Incident Rate (TRIR) - In 2024, our TRIR was 1.33.
+(2) Fatality Rate - Emera had no fatalities in 2024.